 Graying of the hair is a perfectly normal biological process.
 However, if you’re concerned about your premature graying and think it might be symptomatic of something more serious, you may want to schedule an appointment with your health care provider.
-Columbia students can make an appointment at Medical Services on the Morningside campus.
-Students at the Medical Center campus can make an appointment at Student Health.

 Lastly, there's nothing to worry about in graying prematurely — some say it's rather sophisticated and sexy!Alice!